snail123815/IBL-bioinfomatics-wiki/docs/source/basic_tools/blast.md

 ### Make a database

-Download sequences you want to target.
+Obtain sequences you want to target.

 1. Search an organism on NCBI, download its assembly
    - Genome / CDS / Proteins / RNA ...